Tailings: Riverine tailings

-Usually called RTD – Riverine Tailings Disposal.
-In most environments, not a particularly environmentally sound practice, it has seen significant utilisation in the past, leading to such spectacular environmental damage as done by the Mount Lyell Mining and Railway Company in Tasmania to the King River, or the poisoning from the Panguna mine on Bougainville Island, which led to large-scale civil unrest on the island, and the eventual permanent closing of the mine.
+Usually called riverine tailings disposal (RTD).
+In most environments, not a particularly environmentally sound practice, it has seen significant utilisation in the past, leading to such spectacular environmental damage as done by the Mount Lyell Mining & Railway Company in Tasmania to the King River, or the poisoning from the Panguna mine on Bougainville Island, which led to large-scale civil unrest on the island, and the eventual permanent closing of the mine.

 As of 2005, only three mines operated by international companies continued to use river disposal: The Ok Tedi mine, the Grasberg mine and the Porgera mine, all on New Guinea.
 This method is used in these cases due to seismic activity and landslide dangers which make other disposal methods impractical and dangerous.

 Submarine tailings

 Commonly referred to as STD (Submarine Tailings Disposal) or DSTD (Deep Sea Tailings Disposal).
 Tailings can be conveyed using a pipeline then discharged so as to eventually descend into the depths.
 Practically, it is not an ideal method, as the close proximity to off-shelf depths is rare.
-When STD is used, the depth of discharge is often what would be considered shallow, and extensive damage to the seafloor can result due to covering by the tailings product.
-It is also critical to control the density and temperature of the tailings product, to prevent it from travelling long distances, or even floating to the surface.
+When STD is used, the depth of discharge is often comparatively shallow, and extensive damage to the seafloor can result due to covering by the tailings product.
+If the density and temperature of the tailings product is not controlled, it may travel long distances, or even float to the surface.

 This method is used by the gold mine on Lihir Island; its waste disposal has been viewed by environmentalists as highly damaging, while the owners claim that it is not harmful.

+Disposal of tailings in the sea is prohibited by law in Australia, Brazil, Canada, China, Denmark, England, France, Greece, Russia and the United States.
+It is legal in Indonesia, Norway and Papua New Guinea.
+In Chile the only such disposal has been Planta de Pellets which disposed its tailings legally in the sea from its establishment in 1978 until 2010.
+In 2014 Planta de Pellets and Sydvaranger in Norway had the only iron ore tailings disposals into the sea in world, Planta de Pellets had in 2019 however pledged to end this practise by late 2023.